wso2/docs-is/en/docs/develop/setting-up-my-account-in-a-dev-environment.md

 Follow the steps given below to set up the repo in a development environment.

-!!! note "Before you begin"
+## Before you begin

-    1. Install [node](https://nodejs.org/en/download/) if you have not already installed it.
+- Install [node](https://nodejs.org/en/download/) if you have not already installed it.
 Npm is already bundled with node.

+  !!! info
-        * Note that **npm 7** has some breaking changes to peer dependencies.
-Hence, go with a **npm version lower than 7**.
+      Note that **npm 7** has some breaking changes to peer dependencies.
+Hence, go with an **npm version lower than 7**.

-    2. Install [maven](https://maven.apache.org/download.cgi).
+-   Install [maven](https://maven.apache.org/download.cgi).
 This is needed to run `mvn` commands.
-    3. A running instance of WSO2 IS.
+-   Set up a running instance of WSO2 IS.
 To build from source, follow the instructions given [here](https://github.com/wso2/product-is).

 ## Step 1: Configure WSO2 Identity Server